 Good old Confucius.
 He’s the father of Chinese philosophy.

-During the sixth century B.C., traditional Chinese principles began to deteriorate, resulting in a period of moral decline.
+During the sixth century BC, it is said that traditional Chinese principles began to deteriorate, resulting in a period of moral decline.

 Confucius recognized an opportunity – and an obligation – to reinforce the societal values of compassion and tradition.